ADSLAB-URyukyu/scs-sars-cov-2/README.md

 1. Download the source code and Protein Datasets
   * locate Human_SCS_Analysis.py at the Google Drive directory and Protein datasets at ./ncbi_dataset/protein.faa
 2. Open a new notebook in the Google Colab and mount the Google Drive directory
-3. Start to use the application by importing Human_SCS_Application
+3. Start to use the application by importing Human_SCS_Analysis
 ````python:
     import  Human_SCS_Analysis as hscs
     hscs.initializeFromProteinDataset()